greyblake/greyblake.github.com/source/_posts/2018-02-19-how-to-fix-intermittent-test-failures.markdown

 ![Red build in CI?
 Works on my machine](/images/how-to-fix-intermittent-test-failures.jpg).

-You probably happened to face some nasty tests in your continuous integration, that fails from to time and make your build red.
+You probably happened to face some nasty tests in your continuous integration, that fails from time to time and make your build red.
 It slows down the deployment pipeline and could be very annoying.

 In my opinion, intermittent tests could be divided into two major groups: order dependent tests and intermittent tests by themselves.